mbbischoff/website/_posts/2022-08-24-beestsung-issue-12.markdown

 ---
-title: 'beestung issue 12: TRANS IS THE FUTURE.
+title: 'beestung #12: TRANS IS THE FUTURE.
 THE FUTURE IS TRANS.'
 date: 2022-08-24 18:31:00 -04:00
 categories:
 - shorter